-Subsection 4.3(3) requires a participant dealer to assess, confirm and document, at least annually, that each DEA client continues to meet the minimum standards established by the participant dealer.
+Subsection 4.3(3) requires a participant dealer to confirm, at least annually, that each DEA client continues to meet the minimum standards established by the participant dealer.
 It is up to the participant dealer to choose the method of confirmation.
 Obtaining a written annual certification by the DEA client is one way to meet this requirement.
 If the participant dealer does not require a written annual certification, the participant dealer should record the steps it has taken to perform the annual confirmation in order to be able to demonstrate compliance with this requirement.

-4.4 Written agreement
+4.4.
+Written agreement

-While section 4.4 sets out the provisions that must be included in a written agreement between a participant dealer and its DEA client, the participant dealer may choose to include additional provisions in the agreement as well provision of the agreement referred to in subparagraph 4.4(a)(vii).
+Section 4.4 sets out the provisions that must be included in a written agreement between a participant dealer and its DEA client.
+However, the participant dealer may include additional provisions in the agreement.

+Paragraph 4.4(a)(iii) requires a DEA client to take all reasonable steps to prevent unauthorized access to the technology that facilitates direct electronic access and to not permit any person or company other than those authorized by the participant dealer, to use the direct electronic access provided by the participant dealer.
 The steps taken should be commensurate with the risks posed by the type of technology and systems that are being used.

-Subparagraph 4.4(a)(iii) requires a DEA client to take all reasonable steps to prevent unauthorized access to the technology that facilitates direct electronic access and to not permit any person or company to use the direct electronic access provided by the participant dealer other than those named by the DEA client under the

-Subparagraph 4.4(a)(iv) specifies that when a participant dealer requests information from its DEA client in connection with an investigation or proceeding by any marketplace or regulation services provider with respect to trading conducted pursuant to the DEA provided, the information is required to only be given to the marketplace or regulation services provider conducting the investigation or proceeding in order to protect the confidentiality of the information.
+Paragraph 4.4(a)(iv) specifies that when a participant dealer requests information from its DEA client in connection with an investigation or proceeding by any marketplace or regulation services provider with respect to trading conducted pursuant to the DEA provided, the information is required to only be provided to the marketplace or regulation services provider conducting the investigation or proceeding in order to protect the confidentiality of the information.

-Subparagraph 4.4(a)(vii) specifies that a DEA client will immediately provide to the participant dealer, in writing, the names of all personnel acting on the DEA client's behalf that it has authorized to enter an order using DEA.
-This requires a DEA client to formally authorize its personnel who will be entering orders using DEA when trading for the DEA client.
+Paragraph 4.4(a)(vii) specifies that a DEA client will inform the participant dealer, in writing, of all individuals acting on the DEA client's behalf that it has authorized to use its DEA client identifier.
+This requires a DEA client to formally authorize those individuals that will be using the DEA client identifier when trading for the DEA client.